 Tea Pairing 101

 Do you love tea?
-And good food?
+And great food?
 Then Tea and Food Pairing 101 is for you!
 There’s a whole science behind pairing foods with beverages but Tea 101 is a quick, simple guide to get you started on your journey of pairing tea with food.
 Our hope is that you will enjoy a wonderful new taste experience and another level of pleasure and enjoyment while eating and drinking.
 Not to mention, tea is a healthy beverage that is so good for you!

 Why pair tea with food?
 For the same reason we pair any beverage with food – to enhance the joy of drinking and eating together.
 It creates a wonderful new taste experience and another level of pleasure and enjoyment.
 Not to mention, tea is a healthy beverage that is so good for you!